jgperrin/net.jgp.labs.spark/README.md

 # Some Java examples for Apache Spark

+## Welcome

-Welcome to this project I started several years ago with this simple idea: let's use Spark in Action, 2e and not learn all those complex stuff like Hadoop or Scala.
+Welcome to this project I started several years ago with this simple idea: let's use **Apache Spark with Java** and not learn all those complex stuff like Hadoop or Scala.
 I am not that smart anyway...

+## A book!

-This project is evolving in a book, creatively named "**[Spark in Action, 2nd edition, with Java](https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp)**" published by Manning.
-If you want to know more, and be guided through your Java and Spark learning process, I can only recommend to read the book at Manning.
-Find out more about [Spark in Action, 2nd edition, on the Manning website](https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp).
+This project has evolved in a book, named "**[Spark in Action, 2nd edition](https://jgp.ai/sia)**" published by Manning Publications.
+If you want to know more, and be guided through your Spark learning process, I can only recommend to read the book at Manning.
+Find out more about [Spark in Action, 2nd edition, on the Manning website](https://jgp.ai/sia).
 The book contains more examples, more explanation, is professionally written and edited.

-The book also talks about Spark with Python (PySpark) and Scala.
+Spark in Action, 2e covers using Spark with Java, Python (PySpark), and Scala.

+All Spark in Action's examples are on GitHub.
 Here are the repos with the book examples:

 [Chapter 1](https://github.com/jgperrin/net.jgp.books.spark.ch01) So, what is Spark, anyway? _An introduction to Spark with a simple ingestion example._